 Unless you’ve been living under a rock, we bet you’ve seen all the cowboy and “yeehaw” memes.

-Yup, the Internet is the new frontier for memes of this type which have been spreading through various themes and formats like social media.
+Yup, the Internet is the new frontier for memes of this type spreading through various themes and formats like social media.

 What could be the reason for this?
 Many experts speculate it’s because of the Yeehaw Agenda.
 The Yeehaw Agenda is a reclamation of cowboy narratives initiated and pushed by celebrities of African-American origin.
 According to these celebrities, mainstream pop culture whitewashed the American cowboy, and they would like to show that not all cowboys are white.